Back to blog

 The Real Problem With Brand Monitoring Is Not Coverage.
 It Is Noise.

-You set up Google Alerts six months ago.
-You have received 847 emails.
-You have opened exactly zero.
-Here is why alerts become useless, and what actually works for founders who need signal, not noise.
+You set up Google Alerts.
+You received 847 emails.
+You opened zero.
+Here is why alerts become useless and what actually works for founders who need signal.

 You set up Google Alerts six months ago.
 You have received 847 emails.
 You have opened exactly zero.